 Unlike the confusion surrounding his father’s marriages, Joseph Smith III was not married to these three at once, but separately.
-He first married Emmeline Griswold, but was left widowed after twelve and a half years of marriage.
-He then married Bertha Madison, who died after nearly 27 years of marriage, Bertha’s death left Joseph a widow once more.
+He first married Emmeline Griswold, but was left widowed after twelve-and-a-half years of marriage.
+He then married Bertha Madison, who died after nearly twenty-seven years of marriage, Bertha’s death left Joseph a widow once more.
 A year and a half later, Joseph married for a third time, Ada Rachel Clark.

 These three women are far more than an argument that Joseph Smith III abhorred plural marriage.
 They each had distinguishing traits that brought joy to the Smith households.
 It is long past time that Emma, Bertha, and Ada had their stories shared.

-Title: “The Smith Family Legacy and Competing Claims of Latter Day Legitimacy: How Israel A. Smith Declined BYU’s Invitation to the 1954 Dedication of Lucy Mack Smith Hall” by Makoto Hunter
+Title: “When Israel A. Smith Declined BYU’s Invite to the 1954 Dedication of Lucy Mack Smith Hall: Matriarchal Memory Signaling Patriarchal Priesthood” by Makoto Hunter

 Israel declined the invitation, but for unclear reasons Joseph Fielding Smith, a Latter-day Saint apostle who was also Lucy’s great-grandson, became involved.
 The resulting correspondence was brief but revealing; each Smith believed their cousin’s church dishonored “Grandmother Smith.”
 Left unspoken was the two churches’ ongoing contest over the Smith family legacy—and, by proxy, over what each perceived to be legitimate prophetic succession.
 To Israel, BYU’s Lucy Mack Smith Hall was a bold attempt by the Utah church to claim Joseph’s mother for themselves.
 Better understanding this unknown episode reveals how the contest over the Smith legacy transcended space to reach back into time, reminding us of when these sister churches were much more at odds and casting into relief how much has changed since.